Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 }
 ```

-As a rule of thumb, have a line or two of comment for every 10-30 line paragraph of code.
+As a rule of thumb, have a line or two of comment for every 10-30 line paragraph of code, explaining what the block is going to do.
+Put a few words of explanation to the right of any very important statement.
 That's -very- subjective.

 Comments in JavaScript are similar to comments in Java or C, C++.  `//` comments are often referred to as C++ comments, and `/*  */` comments as C comments.
 However C, C++, Java, C#, Objective-C and others all now allow both styles.

-Commenting is also useful for quickly removing or adding back in chunks of code (safer than deleting the chunk).
+Commenting is also useful for quickly removing or adding back in chunks of code (better than deleting the chunk).

 ```javascript
   // single line comment